rickbody-code/mwa-intranet/replit.md

 - Updated startup validation to log warnings instead of blocking builds when environment variables are missing
 - Resolved TypeScript compilation issues with Prisma JSON types using the toInputJson() helper
 - All 35 API routes properly configured for server-side rendering in production
-- Build verification completed successfully with zero TypeScript errors
+- Build verification completed successfully with zero errors
 - Azure deployment pipeline successfully configured and validated

 ## User Preferences